Running Batch Workloads with AWS Lambda: When It Works and When It Doesn't

 • Long-running workflows (up to 1 year)

-Pattern 3: Hybrid Lambda + AWS Batch
+Pattern 3.
+Hybrid Lambda and AWS Batch

-Use Lambda for orchestration and event handling, Batch for heavy processing:
+Use Lambda for orchestration and event handling, Batch for heavy processing.

 S3 Event → Lambda (validates, submits job)